MINDKomm/theme-lib-structured-data/README.md

 A Local Business entry can take a lot of data.
 The following types of data are supported:

 - **Contact Data** – Address, phone number, email address, etc.
-- **Social Profiles** – Links to social profiles such as Facebook, Twitter, Instagram.
 - **Geocodes** – The latitude and longitude of where the business is located on the map.
 - **Opening hours** – The opening hours of a business.